DAVIDCRUZ0202/davidcruz0202.github.io/_posts/2020-05-28-Classification-Project.md

 You'll notice in the notebook that I tried 4 different models.
 Although all of the models that I built beat the baseline accuracy score, my first model was the best, with a Validation Accuracy of ~58%.

+## How do our features affect model performance?
 ![image_of_permutation_importance](https://github.com/DAVIDCRUZ0202/davidcruz0202.github.io/blob/master/assets/img/permutation%20importance.PNG?raw=true)

 Features that positively effect the model prediction are represented with a positive number, and features that negatively effect the model are represented with negative numbers.
 By doing Permutation Importance, I successfully removed all of the 0 importance features, and I learned more about what features are doing what to my model.
 From what I can see above, all of are features are contributing in some way to the model prediction, and they're all doing so in a fair way.
 If there was a feature which was giving us leakage, it would have to have permutation importance of magnitudes different from the rest.
 To re-iterate, I'm looking to predict the **Cause** of an accident.
 Knowing that there was a spill, where it was, and how much it costed to repair is all fair game, because none of those features tell us *why* the accident occured in the first place.

 After trying my first model out, I decided to ramp things up and go for another XGBClassifier with pumped up parameters.

+## How did our model perform with the data?
 ![image_of_validation_curve](https://github.com/DAVIDCRUZ0202/davidcruz0202.github.io/blob/master/assets/img/validation%20curve.PNG?raw=true)

 The above image shows the result.
 Regardless of how many estimators I used, this model plateau'd at a classification error of 0.457099, meaning that my accuracy with this model turned out to be ~53% rounded.
 Even though this model wasn't as accurate as the first, I still think it was important to hypertune my parameters and explore the results.